NeonGeckoCom/neon-docs/docs/skill_development/displaying-information/mycroft-gui.md

 **Note:** Neon is backwards-compatible with Mycroft code, so despite references here to Mycroft-specific code, it will work with Neon.

-In the age of information visualization is eminently essential to grab attention and create a promising communication strategy.
+In the age of information, visualization is eminently essential to grab attention and create a promising communication strategy.
 Visual content that supports your spoken content can make it easier to present information well and more engaging for your audience and users.

 ![](https://images.theconversation.com/files/205921/original/file-20180212-58348-1sbutu2.jpg?ixlib=rb-1.1.0&rect=0%2C604%2C3994%2C1994&q=45&auto=format&w=1356&h=668&fit=crop)

 ## Introduction

-Mycroft-GUI is an open source visual and display framework for Neon running on top of KDE Plasma Technology and built using Kirigami a lightweight user interface framework for convergent applications which are empowered by Qt.
+Mycroft-GUI is an open source visual and display framework for Neon running on top of KDE Plasma Technology and built using Kirigami, a lightweight user interface framework for convergent applications which are empowered by Qt.

 ## Getting Started